Robust discrete choice models with t-distributed kernel errors: Related work

-We identify two research gaps in the formulation and estimation of MNR models.
-First, \citet{dubey2020generalized} and \citet{peyhardi2020robustness} constrain the flexibility of the kernel error distribution by assuming that a single, generic DOF parameter controls the heavy-tailedness of the kernel error distribution.
-This modelling assumption implies that the same level of utility aberrance applies to all alternatives.
-Second, the estimation approaches employed in both studies are not scalable. \citet{dubey2020generalized} are unable to derive analytical gradients of the MNR model and thus rely on computationally-expensive numerical gradient approximations during the maximisation of the simulated log-likelihood of the model. \citet{peyhardi2020robustness} estimates the DOF parameter by performing a grid search, which requires the model to be estimated at multiple values of the DOF parameter and suffers from the curse of dimensionality if the underlying kernel distribution had multiple DOF parameters.
-Besides, incorporating representations of unobserved heterogeneity is computationally expensive in both studies, as it necessitates an additional layer of simulation in the computation of the log-likelihood.
+We identify two research gaps in the formulation and estimation of existing robust multinomial choice models.
+First, the kernel error distributions of existing models lack flexibility. \citet{dubey2020generalized} and \citet{peyhardi2020robustness} constrain the flexibility of the kernel error distribution by assuming that a single, generic DOF parameter controls the heavy-tailedness of the kernel error distribution.
+This modelling assumption implies that all utility differences between different pairs of alternatives exhibit the same level of aberrance.
+Unlike the t-distribution, the Laplace distribution underlying the formulation of the multinomial choice model proposed by \citet{benoit2016outlier} cannot exhibit varying levels of heavy-tailedness, since the Laplace distribution does not have a third parameter controlling the heavy-tailedness of the distribution.
+Second, the estimation approaches employed in the studies by \citet{dubey2020generalized} and \citet{peyhardi2020robustness} are not scalable. \citet{dubey2020generalized} are unable to derive analytical gradients of the MNR model and thus rely on computationally-expensive numerical gradient approximations during the maximisation of the simulated log-likelihood of the model. \citet{peyhardi2020robustness} estimates the DOF parameter by performing a grid search, which requires the model to be estimated at multiple values of the DOF parameter.
+Clearly, this approach suffers from the curse of dimensionality if the underlying kernel distribution has multiple DOF parameters.
+Importantly, in both approaches, hierarchical model extensions such as random parameters, latent variables and shrinkage priors are computational expensive, since these extensions necessitate an additional layer of simulation in the computation of the log-likelihood.